Product page redesign

 Organize and reveal the customer reviews

 In the original layout product reviews were under a secondary tab, reducing the odds they'd be viewed by a user.
-The reviews were not sorted by star rating and were listed in a single two-up layout.
-In the redesign we grouped the ratings by star and showed the number of reviews for that rating in the rating navigation.
-This way users can easily choose which reviews they want to read and see at glance that the number of 5 and 4-star reviews out weight the number of negative ones (ideally).
+The reviews were not sorted by star rating and were listed in a two column layout.
+In the redesign I grouped the ratings by star and showed the number of reviews for that rating in the rating navigation.
+This way users can easily choose which reviews they want to read and see at glance if the number of positive reviews outweigh the number of negative ones.

 Reviews organized by rating, with dropdown version of navigation for mobile and tablet screens.